yumaloop/old-jekyll-blog-site/about.md

       > I've been working in customer support services using intercom apps and also implemented the technical advisory for the educational materials on Machine Learning.
 * Others
     * Summer Internship, [Yahoo Japan Co., Ltd.](https://about.yahoo.co.jp/) (Sep.
 2020)
-      > I've been working in bigdata analysis at the Finance Office Headquarters Development Division DD Room.
+      > I worked in bigdata analysis at the Finance Office Headquarters Development Division DD Room.
+I conducted an association analysis on log data on the Web and proposed some no marketing measures.

 <br>